🌍 Embrace Borderless Opportunities with Lexidy’s New Global Mobility Department. Learn More!

 Eva Novoa Andino

 Eva is originally from El Salvador but has lived in France and Spain.
-She obtained a double degree in French and Spanish Law from the Université Toulouse Capitole I and Universidad Autónoma de Barcelona, with a specialisation in trade and international law.
-She is finishing her Master’s in Access to the Legal Profession to work as a lawyer.
-Eva has had the opportunity to grow in an international environment which developed her interest in international relations and immigration law.
+She obtained a double degree in French and Spanish Law from the Université Toulouse Capitole I and Universidad Autónoma de Barcelona, specializing in International & European Law, reflecting her keen interest in the intersection of legal systems across borders.
+She has obtained her Master’s in Access to the Legal Profession and is registered at the Barcelona Bar Association (ICAB).
+Drawing from her diverse experiences in an international setting, Eva has cultivated a profound interest in international and immigration law.
 She speaks Spanish, French, English, and Portuguese and is currently learning Catalan.
+Eva’s extensive international exposure, coupled with her linguistic proficiency, positions her as a valuable asset for clients seeking comprehensive legal expertise in a global context.

 How Can Our French Partners help you?